RaghavPandit/Project1_CS50/README.md

 # Project1_CS50

-This is cs50 project1 that I have created with flutter
+This is cs50 project1 that I have created with flask